grantcooksey/circuit-blog/posts/avr-toolchain.md

 This was compiled to the `loop` binary using `avr-gcc -g -mmcu=avr25 -o loop loop.c`
 * `-g` to add debugging symbols, gives an easier time linking back to the individual line of code.
 * ` -mmcu=avr25` specifies the AVR instruction set architecture to use.
 [Change this to whatever chip you're targeting.](https://gcc.gnu.org/onlinedocs/gcc/AVR-Options.html#AVR-Options)

+At a high level, avr-libc provides a standard c library that can be compiled with gcc.
+The tools here are mostly provided through binutils and you would normally use make to stitch it all together.

 ## Objdump